commaai/agnos-builder/README.md

 ## Development

-These tools are developed on and targeted for Ubuntu 20.04.

-Building requires Docker v23.0 or later and should work on any system that supports it.
+Any system that supports a recent [Docker](https://docs.docker.com/get-docker/) should work.

 Run once to set things up:
 ```sh